How to Stop Dog Chewing Tail Behavior

 Dogs may engage in tail biting for various reasons.
 Some might occasionally nip at their tails due to a fleeting itch or irritation.
 Others may develop a more compulsive behavior, obsessively dog chasing and biting their tails to the point of self-harm.
 The key lies in distinguishing between these occasional actions and problematic patterns.

-What Happens if Your Dog Keeps Biting its Tail may include:
+What Happens if Your Dog Keeps Biting its Tail?

 Skin damage and hair loss